Pylons/stateof/talk.rst

 - "Repoze" tagline: "Plumbing Zope 2 into the WSGI Pipeline".

-- The latest release of BFG is also its final major release.
+- BFG has seen its final release (1.3).

 - Other ``repoze``-branded software survives (``repoze.who``,
   ``repoze.profile``, et. al.).